atskae/computer-graphics/learn-opengl/01-getting-started/03-hello-window.md

 `glfwGetKey()` returns the state (press or release) of various inputs (ex. keyboard keys).
 Can check in the render loop in each *frame* - one iteration of the render loop.

+## Render loop

+General order of logic in one frame of the render loop:
+1. Check for user input
+2. Render stuff
+3. Check for events
+4. Swap buffers